Bigamy and Polygamy Impacting U.S. Citizenship Applications

 USCIS Stance on Polygamous Marriages

-It views polygamy more as a cultural or religious practice than a legal status so If a wife stays in a marriage after learning about her husband’s other marriage, she might be seen as a willing participant in polygamy.
+USCIS views polygamy more as a cultural or religious practice than a legal status.
+If a wife remains in the marriage after learning about her husband’s other marriage, USCIS might see her as a willing participant in polygamy.

 Timing is crucial

-If the husband was already married when he married the immigrant wife, her marriage could be considered invalid, risking her green card but if the husband marries again while already married to the immigrant spouse, she may have grounds for divorce and could potentially keep her green card.
+If the husband was already married when he married the immigrant wife, USCIS could consider her marriage invalid, jeopardizing her green card.
+If the husband marries again while still married to the immigrant spouse, she may have grounds for divorce and could potentially retain her green card.

 Strategies for Immigrants in Complex Marital Situations